-You Didn't Know GEO: Principles, Practices, and Trade-offs
+You Didn't Know GEO: AI Visibility Principles, Practices, and Trade-offs

 Categories: Share

 AI search is growing fast: 527% year-over-year in the first half of 2025, ChatGPT hit 900 million weekly active users by February 2026, and referral traffic converts at roughly 5x the rate of traditional search.
 But it still accounts for less than 1% of total referral traffic.
 This is a brand visibility strategy, not a traffic strategy.
-Worth an hour of setup, not a week.
+Worth an hour of setup, not a week, because your product is your real competitive advantage, not this.

 Most people treat robots.txt as a switch: either block AI crawlers or allow them all.
 But AI crawlers come in several types, and they do different things.